Burkwood daphne

 - Is Burkwood daphne good for the Colorado Front Range?

-- Yes.
-Burkwood daphne is included in the Front Range Plant Finder as a shrub suited to Colorado's Front Range.
+- Yes, Burkwood daphne is a well-suited shrub for Colorado's Front Range.

 - How big does Burkwood daphne get?